 I am retired from the US Airforce and I want to share the things I have done for the last 35 years.

 I have always felt that “It’s up to you to make your dream come true and take the first step”.
 I have traveled to so many places.
 Some for work and some for fun.
 I have been to Italy, United Kingdom, Ireland, Wales, Spain, Newfoundland, St. Thomas, St. Maarten, Belize, Roatan, Martinque, Cozumel, Jamaica, Grand Cayman, Ocho Rios, Bahamas, Bermuda, San Juan, Barbados, St. Lucia, St. Kitts, Michigan, Ohio, Florida, Utah, Arizona, New Mexico, Colorado, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Louisiana, Maryland, Missouri, Massachusetts, New York, North and South Carolina, Texas, Virginia, West Virginia, Wisconsin, Guam, Toronto, Azores, Mexico, Our Nations Capital, Nevada, Oklahoma, and Indiana.
-Copenhagen, Normandy France, Belgium, Paris and the Netherlands.
+Copenhagen, Normandy France, Belgium, Paris, Amsterdam and the Netherlands.

 The four reasons I joined the Air Force are:

 - I wanted to travel

 - Meet people from all over the world

 - Learn a job so when I retired I would be prepared for the civilian life

 My fathers father was in the Switzerland Military and it went from there.
 His five brothers along with my father joined the military at an early age.
 Along with them many of my cousins joined and their children.
 I would have to say that the military is in my blood.
 When I retired I was the last of the women in the military from our family but there are many men still in.